mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

 ### ✔️ 1.2 Analysis of Binary Trait within Family Data (R)
-This section performs association analyses within family data by using Mixed model logistic regression
+This section performs association analyses within family data by using Mixed model logistic regression.

 - Using family data
 - Random intercept for family